 “When I was 13, I decided to buy my own camera – it was the most expensive thing I owned!”

 “The image I’m most proud of now is a black-background image of two horses.
-I took the photo of the horse on the right, then the second one a while later and edited them together as a gift to the owner.
+I took the photo of the horse on the right, then the second one a while later, then edited them together as a gift to the owner.
 I love the lighting – I think it really shows off just how beautiful the horses are!”

 “I use a Nikon D5300.
-She’s quite old now and I would love a new mirrorless camera!
-However, she still does the job!
+It’s quite old now and I would love a new mirrorless camera!
+However, it still does the job.
 I have a variety of lenses for different shoots, I would pick depending on the day – if it’s a wedding, portraits or brand shoot.”

 For A Living

 “I fell into being professional!
-I would post my images online, and friends of friends would ask for photos, of their pets, family or party.
+I would post my images online and friends of friends would ask for photos – of their pets, family or for a party.
 One day, I got a message asking if I did weddings, and I didn’t want to turn it down (even though I was unsure and scared that I’d do it wrong!).
 It ended up being great day, and led to many, many more weddings!
-So, I’m very grateful to the lady that first messaged me, and believed in me!”
+So, I’m very grateful to the lady who first messaged me, and believed in me!”

-“I now do photograph many weddings for couples each summer, which is always so lovely.
+“I now photograph many weddings for couples each summer, which is always so lovely.
 They are beautiful days to be a part of.
-I offer full or half-day photography, as well as prints afterwards.
+I offer full- or half-day photography, as well as prints afterwards.
 I love working on photobooks of a couple’s special day.

 Creative Freedom

-“My favourite things to shoot are portraits, whether that’s of a person or someone’s pet!
-But a close second would be product photography, I also really enjoy the creative freedom you get with that.
+“My favourite things to shoot are portraits, whether that’s of a person or someone’s pet.
+A close second would be product photography, as I really enjoy the creative freedom you get with that.
 I’m inspired by the light, I’m a natural-light photographer, so avoid using artificial light as much as I can.”

 “When I first started, one of my biggest inspirations was Brandon Woelfel.
-He experiments with portraits, light and shutter speed and I just always loved how different his work is!
-For landscapes, local Sophie Hunter and Lotty Lower have both always been an inspiration to me, especially since they grew up in my hometown.”
+He experiments with portraits, light and shutter speed and I just always loved how different his work is.
+For landscapes, locals Sophie Hunter and Lotty Lower have always been an inspiration to me, especially since they grew up in my hometown.”

 For The Love Of It

-“My tips for an aspiring photography would be to build a professional-looking portfolio.
-It can be shoots you’ve done yourself, or volunteer shoots.
-It all adds up and makes you look a lot more credible.
+“My tips for any aspiring photographer would be to build a professional-looking portfolio.
+This can include shoots you’ve done for yourself or volunteer shoots.
 I would also say that you have to make sure you enjoy it!”

-“Also, it is challenging to run your own business, there’s a lot that comes with it that isn’t just taking and editing photos, so keep that in mind!
+“It is challenging running your own business as there’s a lot that comes with it that isn’t taking and editing photos, so keep that in mind!
 It’s been a great experience for me though.”

 “I’ve been grateful that my images have been used by several companies over the years – I’ve had the opportunity to work on some cool projects.
 I’m not sure what’s next for my photography but I’m very grateful that I get to do it professionally and work on many cool shoots.”